Uppu Karuvaadu (2015)

-The story does go on expected lines, but is still enjoyable thanks to some good acting by Karunakaran, Rachitha and Chaams (who comes as Chandran’s friend and associate).
-Doubt Senthil has got a big break in this film in the role of assistant director Stephen Raj, whose mispronounced English irritates at times, and also makes you laugh in the few instances.
-The scene were Dindigul Saravanan as a Saamiyar tries to impress Chandran with his acting skills was fun.
-Elango Kumaravel as Manja (Aiya’s right hand hit man) who keeps the film team grounded to reality by sharing his own love story and his character is responsible for the twist in the climax.
+The story does go on expected lines but is still enjoyable thanks to some good acting by Karunakaran, Rachitha and Chaams (who comes as Chandran’s friend and associate).
+Doubt Senthil has got a big break in this film in the role of assistant director Stephen Raj, whose mispronounced English irritates at times, and also makes you laugh in a few instances.
+The scene where Dindigul Saravanan as a Saamiyar tries to impress Chandran with his acting skills was fun.
+Elango Kumaravel as Manja (Aiya’s right-hand hitman) keeps the film team grounded in reality by sharing his own love story and his character is responsible for the twist in the climax.

-Chandran speaks on pains of those involved in film making for their livelihood to a cast leader, who tries his hand to stop the film which hasn’t even begun shooting.
-Though the dialogue was long and felt force fitted for this story, it was well written, expressing sharply the hurdles every Tamil film have to now cross.
+Chandran speaks on the pains of those involved in filmmaking for their livelihood to a cast leader, who tries his hand to stop the film which hasn’t even begun shooting.
+Though the dialogue was long and felt force-fitted for this story, it was well written, expressing sharply the hurdles every Tamil film have to now cross.